-If your beach bum could do with some exercise, there's plenty to get you off your towel and into nature.
+If your beach bum could do with some exercise, there’s plenty to get you off your towel and into nature.
 There are excellent dive options on Koh Rong and Koh Rong Samloem, with snorkelling if you prefer to keep in touch with the surface.
-Palm Beach Resort and Rising Sun on Koh Rong have kayaks for hire if you want to stick your oar in.
+Palm Beach Resort on Koh Rong has kayaks for hire if you want to stick your oar in.
 Jungle trails ranging from a pleasant 20-minute stroll to a few hours of effort crisscross Koh Rong and neighbouring Koh Rong Samloem.
 A guide is not essential but sensible shoes and plenty of water are a must.
 For those comfortable on two wheels in rough terrain, mountain bikes and motorbikes are available for hire on Koh Rong, giving you access to the interior of the island.
 For something less strenuous, bird watching is a popular pastime on Koh Ta Kiev, with more than 150 species of birds to keep twitchers happy.

 Tiny shorts optional.

 For a memorable mates’ break, hanging out on tropical beaches sipping cocktails is something to tell the grandkids about (well, maybe).
 Head to Palm Beach Resort on Koh Rong for kayaking, volleyball and lazy beachside barbecues.
 On the island’s main beach, Monkey Island has a good selection of accommodation and a spacious shady restaurant deck designed for drinks and storytelling late into the night.
 For a cheaper option, your crew can bed down in Ten 103’s dorm on Koh Ta Kiev and wake up to sparkling sea views in a jungle setting.
 Fancy something fancier?
 Book out all five bungalows at Nomads Cambodia and bag yourself a private island.